If you're bidding, you're losing

 Buyers will hide.
 Buyers who are not interested will avoid phone calls, emails, and other follow-ups.
 Bidders who have given their time and resources may be left without anything in return.

 Don’t know how to move away from this cycle, how to get your buyers to trust you, and how to become a seller?
-Click here to register for Steve Weyl’s exclusive Hearth Sales & Business Builder Webcast Series.
-Space is limited!
+Learn from Steve Weyl in Hearth Sales & Business Builder Webcast Series.